About the collection

 The Map and Government Information Library maintains the largest collection of aerial photography of the State of Georgia outside of the National Archives.
-The paper collection consists of over 230,000 photos from the late 1930s through the mid-1990s.
-The aerial photographs in the Map and Government Information Library were produced by a variety of state and federal agencies, including the U.S. Department of Agriculture and the U.S. Geological Survey, as well as for projects done by academics and private companies.
+The collection consists of over 230,000 photos from the late 1930s through the mid-1990s, produced by a variety of state and federal agencies, including the U.S. Department of Agriculture and the U.S. Geological Survey.

 Visit our Aerial Photography and Remote Sensed Imagery guide for information about requesting photos from our collection, how to use our digitized indexes, and how to find a photo of your site of interest.
 The UGA’s ASCS Inventory page displays our holdings for Agricultural Stabilization and Conservation Service photos from the late 1930s through the mid-1990s.
 This guide also includes online resources for aerial photos and satellite imagery.

 The Georgia Aerial Photograph Index Collection provides access to digital versions of all county indexes in MAGIL’s physical collection.
 MAGIL has the statewide set of USGS NAPP photos from 1988 and an index to the set is now available online.